Adi Bitar: Early years

 Adi was born in Jerusalem on December 7, 1924.
 His father, Sheikh Nasib Al Bitar’s continuous relocation around Palestine forced him to enroll at the Terra Sancta School in Jerusalem as a boarder.
 He graduated school with honors.

 King David Hotel bombing

 To help pay for his college fees Bitar worked as a clerk at the Chief Secretary's office in Jerusalem.
 The British had chosen the King David Hotel as their headquarters in a secure zone, thus requiring a pass to enter.
-On July 22, 1946, the King David Hotel was bombed by members of Irgun — a terrorist Zionist organization.
+On July 22, 1946, the King David Hotel was bombed by members of Irgun — a Zionist organization.
 Adi was in the building when the bomb exploded and was saved only because his elder brother Bahij; who also worked there, insisted that Adi was buried alive under the rubble.
 It took two hours to reach him and he was found alive with two broken arms and two broken ribs and with many bruises all over his face and body.
 It took several weeks for his injuries to heal.